davidwyly/blockchain-event-listener/README.md

 # Ethereum Event Listener (Proof-of-Concept)

 ## Description
 This project is an Ethereum Event Listener written in Go and serves as a proof of concept.
 It connects to an Ethereum client using RPC, subscribes to specific contract event logs, and processes these events as they occur.
-As a proof of concept, it may not cover all edge cases or be suited for production use without further development and testing.#
+As a proof of concept, it will not cover all edge cases or be suited for production use without further development and testing.

 ## Example Output